IT Career Options IT Pros Vs. DevOps Vs. Developers Students Learning

 Does that workstation have antivirus/antimalware?
 Is it up to date?
 How is it up to date?
 How is it licensed?
 Licensing is the responsibility of IT.

-What are the backups for the workstations (and servers, switch/firewall/router configs, etc.)?
+What are the backups for the workstations (servers, switch/firewall/router configs, etc.)?
 How many types, local, cloud, offsite?
 How often?
 How long-stored?
 How often is it tested?
-How quickly recovered?
+How quickly did you recover?
 Planned downtime based on scenarios?

 Are there group policies applying to the workstation when it starts for the day (assuming it is on a domain)?
-Are any updated servers on the network?
-Do they have Update policies?
+Are there any updated servers on the network?
+Do they have Updated policies?

 For all the servers on the network, physical needs for the hardware must be accounted for; location secure, temperature-controlled, power needs to be considered, disaster protection, and recovery plan.

 Does the developer need IIS to build apps?
 Do they need Dynamics or SharePoint?
-IT is responsible for finding the hardware (virtual or physical), the licensing for their OS, and the deep mastery of those Servers/Server Components so they can be configured for the developer to use.
+IT is responsible for finding the hardware (virtual or physical), licensing their OS, and deep mastery of those Servers/Server Components so they can be configured for the developer to use.
+IT Career Options.

 Is the developer’s email on an Exchange server on-premises, in the cloud, or hybrid?
 Is authentication hybrid as well, so AD is synchronized with Azure AD?
 Does the company have O365 subscriptions?

-Everything O365 is managed by IT.
+Everything it manages O365.
 All workstations are planned for, purchased, set up, OS and software installed, updated, licensing recorded, and managed by IT.

-Everything on the ground or in the cloud is managed by IT.
-The developers would not get there without IT; they would not have workstations and servers to develop without IT.
+IT manages everything on the ground or in the cloud.
+The developers would not get there without IT and would not have workstations and servers to develop without IT.

 I think you can see why I find implying to young women that the only thing out there for women in technology is to *code* as very limiting, almost insulting when there is everything else technology needs to function in IT.

-From managing network hardware, network topology physically and digitally, security, licensing, system management, software management, server management, and more.
+From managing network hardware, physical and digital topology, security, licensing, system management, software management, server management, and more.
 IT does it all.
 Most beginners won’t start with everything.

-They’ll be hired into an existing system, maybe supporting tickets for users on one OS, using a small set of products.
+They’ll be hired into an existing system, maybe supporting tickets for users on one OS using a small set of products.
 Or they’ll be helping the F5 (load balancers, another IT job) guys or managing the content filters for a large school district.
 There are thousands of jobs for someone in IT.
+IT Career Options.

 So, where do they start learning?
-If you’re going to be legit and follow the OSI, they need to take their CompTIA certification first.
+If you’re going to be legit and follow the OSI, they must take their CompTIA certification first.
 It teaches them hardware (never, ever disdain the physical layer) and software (particularly Operating Systems).

 Then take the Network+, and optionally, Security+, and all the basic Microsoft MTAs.
-That gives the brand new IT Pro the fundamentals, terminology, and context to understand what their coworkers are talking about and what their bosses are asking for.
+That gives the brand new IT Pro the fundamentals, terminology, and context to understand what their coworkers are discussing and what their bosses are asking for.
 It lets them see how the whole system works.

-Because that’s what it is.
-An enormous system, like an ecosystem on our planet or systems in the body.
-Each part was touching the other, impacting the other.
-And mastery of the whole thing is needed for an office to work productively.
-For a developer to work productively.
+Because that’s what it is—an enormous system, like an ecosystem on our planet or systems in the body.
+Each part touches and impacts the other.
+Mastery of the whole thing is needed for an office to work productively and for a developer to work productively.

-There’s plenty to learn in IT, to do in IT.
+There’s plenty to learn and do in IT.
 It’s just that most offices take it for granted.
-It’s so ubiquitous, and it’s invisible.
-No one thinks about the oxygen they’re breathing.
-When they’re at work, no one feels where exactly their internet access was coming from.
+It’s so ubiquitous and invisible that no one thinks about the oxygen they breathe.
+No one feels where their internet access is coming from when they’re at work.
 They assume it’ll be there, and it is.
 IT does that.

 Author